 Once the lightbulbs have sufficiently cooled, then grab your stepladder out, and get ready to start cleaning!
 With a soft, dry shammy, firstly wife off any of the excess dust that is clinging on to your antler chandelier and don’t forget to include the bulbs.
 It may take a few times to go over everything, just to make sure that all of the dust and dirt has been sufficiently removed.

 The next stage, is to prepare your cleaning solution by mixing a cup of distilled white vinegar with around a quarter of a cup of warm water.
 Dip your shammy into your cleaning solution (making sure to rinse off the excess fluid in the process) and then simply wipe over all the surfaces gently.
 Congratulations, you have officially cleaned your antler chandelier!

 How to Clean Acrylic Antler Chandeliers

-Whilst you may be able to get away with using a multipurpose cleaner on unpainted or unvarnished natural antlers.
+Using a multipurpose cleaner on unpainted or unvarnished natural antlers is recommended.
 Unfortunately, this is simply not possible on acrylics.